How each substrate affects the system

 - Plant selection narrows considerably: only the hardiest plants (anubias, java fern, vallisneria, hornwort) tolerate the hardness

-Buffering capacity is finite: pure aragonite eventually dissolves down to less-soluble residue and stops affecting water chemistry.
-Replace or top up every few years.
-Mixing with inert sand (50/50) gives moderate buffering for soft-medium water targets.
+Buffering capacity is finite: aragonite slowly dissolves down to a less-soluble residue and eventually stops affecting water chemistry, so replace or top it up every few years.
+Mixing it 50/50 with inert sand gives moderate buffering for soft-to-medium water targets.
+Crushed coral, coral sand and aragonite are the same calcium carbonate chemistry.

 Mineralized clay substrate